 The Upper San Gabriel and Rio Hondo Subregion depends primarily on a combination of groundwater and imported water to meet its water demands.
-Local water supplies include surface water, recycled water, groundwater basins.
+Local water supplies include surface water, recycled water, and groundwater basins.
 Imported water is provided by Metropolitan Water District of Southern California (MWDSC) and the San Gabriel Valley MWD.
 MWDSC obtains water through the California State Water Project (SWP) and the Colorado River Aqueduct (CRA), while San Gabriel Valley MWD obtains water from the SWP only.
 MWDSC calculates that it can reliably deliver water under not only normal conditions but under multiple dry year conditions.
-Imported supply is provided to the Subregion by the San Gabriel Valley MWD for replenishment at spreading grounds.
+Imported supply is provided to the Subregion by MWDSC for replenishment and potable usage, and by the San Gabriel Valley MWD for replenishment at spreading grounds.